GeekSuperSonic/The-City-of-Lights/README.md

 # The-City-of-Lights
-An informative website which introduces you to one of the most beautiful and elegant city present in the State of Gujarat , India
+An informative website which introduces you to one of the most beautiful and elegant city.

 # Instruction to run the project.
 ->  Download and Unzip the file.